Seven Process Must-Do Items – Begin with the Basics

 • Cost reduction (59%)

 For example, implementing a chatbot means customers can have 24×7 support.
-You may be surprised that usually their problems are easily solved.
-Automation makes it possible to ensure optimum resource utilisation and get the best and most profitable outcome.
+You may be surprised that customer problems are usually easily solved.
+Automation makes it possible to ensure optimum resource utilisation and achieve the best and most profitable outcome.

 So, let’s look at the trends.

-• Hyper-automation through Machine Learning opens the door to automating more complex workflows beyond repetitive and rule-based processes.
+• Hyper-automation through Machine Learning allows the automation of more complex workflows beyond repetitive and rule-based processes.

 • No- or low-code platforms mean no or minimal use of IT to automate, which allows a non-developer to implement quickly without specialist technical skills or training.